 Additionally, customer-service portals benefit your business by educating your customers.
 They learn to better use your product and are capable of solving similar problems in the future.
 As they become more familiar with the ins and outs of what you are offering, they will be more likely to want to do business with you in the future.

-Once you’ve decided on a self-service platform, the only thing left to do is roll it out.
+Once you have decided on a self-service platform, the only thing left to do is roll it out.
 Most platforms will provide the guidance you need to ensure that your users can effectively access and navigate your self-service portals.
 Follow the steps outlined by the platform providers, and work with them to resolve any apparent issues before you present your portal to your users.

 Click here to learn more about successfully rolling out your self-service platform.